Black Panther (character): Fictional character biography

 Klaw returns to Wakanda to resume his attempt to steal the vibranium; this time, he is equipped with strange new weapons based on sound.
 T'Challa invites the Fantastic Four to Wakanda, then attacks and attempts to neutralize them individually.
-He does this to test himself as preparation to battle Klaw.
+He does this to test himself as preparation to battle Klaw, and to test the Fantastic Four's abilities so they can help him.
 The Fantastic Four and T'Challa learn mutual respect for one another and team up to defeat Klaw together.
 T'Challa later leaves Wakanda and joins the Avengers, on Captain America's recommendation.
 T'Challa later reveals that he joined the team in order to spy on them and determine their possible effects on Wakanda's national interest.
 He lives in New York City and works as an inner-city school teacher under the secret identity "Luke Charles".
 He meets and establishes a relationship Monica Lynn, a soul singer, who accompanies him on his return to Wakanda.
 However, upon his return, T'Challa finds that Erik Killmonger, a Wakandan who was exiled to the U.S. because his father assisted Klaw, is prepared to usurp his title.
 T'Challa eventually defeats Killmonger in a battle atop a waterfall.
 Along with Lynne, T'Challa then leaves Wakanda again to investigate the murder of Lynne's sister.
 He determines that the Ku Klux Klan are to blame, and defeats them in combat as well.
 In later adventures, he reunites with his stepmother Ramonda and confronts apartheid in South Africa.
 He enters into conflict with a rival monarch, Namor of Atlantis.
 He also works together with a staffer of the United States Department of State, Everett K. Ross, and a team of female bodyguards called the Dora Milaje.
 He leaves Monica Lynn, re-connects with Storm, and deals with a renegade Dora Milaje named Nakia who feels jilted by him and seeks revenge.
 Erik Killmonger returns and destabilizes the economy of Wakanda in a renewed effort to conquer it.
 Killmonger defeats T'Challa and becomes a new Black Panther, but he is poisoned by the heart-shaped herb during his ascension ceremony.
 Killmonger is rendered comatose and T'Challa returns to his position.

 Later, T'Challa finds he has a brain aneurysm and succumbs to instability and hallucinations.
 After his mental state almost causes tribal warfare, the Panther hands power to his council and hides in New York City.
 While recovering, he trains a police officer, Kasper Cole, to be the new Black Panther.
 T'Challa eventually recovers, Cole becomes White Tiger, and T'Challa returns to Wakanda.